 Section 7.
-Associate Dean of the Graduate School of Biomedical Sciences
+Associate/Assistant Deans of the Graduate School of Biomedical Sciences

-The GSBS Associate Dean shall be appointed by and report to the GSBS Dean, shall serve as staff to the GSBS Dean to administer the GSBS Graduate Programs, shall serve as an ex officio non-voting member of the GSBS Faculty, unless he or she is elected to membership in the GSBS Faculty, and may serve as ex officio, non-voting member of the TTU Graduate Council to facilitate the administrative coordination of graduate studies between the two campuses.
+The GSBS Associate/Assistant Deans shall be appointed by and report to the GSBS Dean, shall serve as staff to the GSBS Dean to administer the GSBS Graduate Programs, shall serve as an ex officio non-voting member of the GSBS Faculty, unless elected to membership in the GSBS Faculty, and may serve as ex officio, non-voting members of the GSBS Graduate Council; and may serve as ex officio, non-voting members of the TTU Graduate Council to facilitate the administrative coordination of graduate studies between the two campuses.